AdobeDocs/experience-manager-64.en/help/sites-developing/spa-ssr.md

 1. The browser requests the SSR content from AEM.
 1. AEM posts the model to Adobe I/O Runtime.
 1. Adobe I/O Runtime returns the generated content
-1. AEM serves the HTML returned by Adobe I/O via the HTL template of the backend page component.
+1. AEM serves the HTML returned by Adobe I/O Runtime via the HTL template of the backend page component.

 ![server-side-rendering-cms-drivenaemnode](assets/server-side-rendering-cms-drivenaemnode-adobeio.png)

 ### Adobe I/O Runtime-Driven Communication Flow {#adobe-io-driven-communication-flow}

-The previous section describes the standard and recommended implementation of server side rendering with regards to SPAs in AEM, where AEM performs the bootstrapping and serving of content.
+The section [AEM-Driven Communication Flow](#aem-driven-communication-flow) describes the standard and recommended implementation of server side rendering with regards to SPAs in AEM, where AEM performs the bootstrapping and serving of content.

 Alternatively, SSR can be implemented so that Adobe I/O Runtime is responsible for the bootstrapping, effectively reversing the communication flow.